open-source-ideas/ideas/README.md

 ## If it already exists

 As is often the case with Open Source, a project already exists, but people aren't aware that it does.
-If there are any issues opened that already exists, let us know and the issue will be closed.
+If there are any issues opened that already exist in the real world, let us know and the issue will be closed (with a link to the existing project for people to use).

 ---